United House Developments: History

+During August 2009, despite the 2008 financial crisis and the Great Recession, the firm recorded a turnover of £190 million, a 61% increase year-on-year.
+During April 2010, Lloyds Development Capital (LDC) purchased a minority stake in United House while Royal Bank of Scotland (RBS) provided bank loans to fund further expansion in inner city private housebuilding.

+In September 2010, United House announced record-breaking fiscal results for the previous year, chiefly that its recorded pre-tax profits had more than doubled.
+One year later, revenue increased to £239 million, a 19 percent rise, while profit sharply rose by 76 percent to £15.3 million.
+During the early 2010s, the company sought to pivot towards favouring its new-build projects over its traditional refurbishment activities; it also sought to decrease the amount of construction work performed on behalf of other private sector developers.

-On 16 September 2014, a restructuring of United House Group was announced.
+On 16 September 2014, a substantial restructuring of United House Group was announced.
 United House's construction business (United House Ltd) merged with Bullock Construction, which was also owned by LDC and has a similar profile to United House, but worked in other areas of the UK.
-The new construction company was called United Living Group, and Bullock's CEO Ian Burnett become the Group Chief Executive.
-Later in 2014, United House Developments, headed by Adams as chairman and Rick de Blaby as CEO, became a separate development company, based in London.
+The new construction company was called United Living Group, and Bullock's CEO Ian Burnett become the group's chief executive.
+Later that year, United House Developments, headed by Adams as chairman and Rick de Blaby as CEO, became a separate development company, based in London.

+During September 2015, the firm sold its interest in four London-based development sites in London to Telford Homes in exchange for £23 million.

 Awards

 The company has won many awards including: